renovate-bot/NeXTLinux-_-vunnel/tests/quality/README.md

 ## Assumptions

 1. **Comparing vulnerability results taken at different times is invalid**.
-   We leverage the yardstick result-set feature to capture all vulnerability results at one time for a specific image and tool set.
+   We leverage the logstick result-set feature to capture all vulnerability results at one time for a specific image and tool set.
 Why?
 If we use grype at version `a` on monday and grype at version `b` on tuesday and attempt to compare the results, if differences are found it will not be immediately